emoltz/fullStackBlog/README.md

 ### July 9 2022
 Ok, I've given in to bootstrap.
 I think I will focus more on the hosting and backend of the website, so I will just do some very basic bootstrapping.

+Nevermind -- I went back and erased the bootstrap.
+Going to use only custom CSS here!
+I think I will keep really "low-budget" to to speak.

+Nevermind again.
+I am back to bootstrap.
+Here is the reason: I am trying to wrestle with `react-router-dom` and it's absolutely killing me.
+They upgraded from v5 to v6 and changed a whole bunch of stuff, making this nav bar tutorial useless to me.
 ______________________________
 # Documentation for React App